cocos/cocos-docs/en/components/scrollview.md

 ## Detailed explanation

 The ScrollView component can only work with the specified content node.
 It calculates location information during scrolling using both the designated scroll direction and the length of the content node in this direction.
-The content node can also set to auto resize through the `UI Widget`?
+The content node can also set to auto resize through the `UI Widget`.

 Normally a ScrollView node tree resembles the following: